OpenMPDK/dss-ecosystem/README.md

 # dss_dnn_benchmark
 A custom benchmark tool to evaluate read access of DSS Object storage through deep neural networks such as PyTorch , TensorFlow.
-The tool give flexibility to the use to add their custom dataset, training and neural network based model.
+The tool gives the flexibility to the user to add their custom dataset, training and neural network based model.These classes can be written into the respective files and can be configured through configuration file.
+This tool is specifically meant for classification problem where user suppose to specify data for couple of categories, train model and optional inference.

+Pending works
+- Metrics collection system development
+- Inference ( Test data set and sample inference for end to end flow )
 ## Setup and Installation
 Install the required libraries by running the following command in the node you are working on.
 ```